keerthi-olm/GraphQlToDoApp/readme.md

 npm start

 The app will run on port 3001.
-You can open the app in the browser using link http://localhost:3001/  (Note: the api needs to be running to use the app).
+You can open the app in the browser by going to link http://localhost:3001/  (Note: the api needs to be running to use the app).

 ![alt text](http://ui-design-coder.com/wp-content/uploads/2019/05/client.jpg)